 This trigger option is the traditional double-action/single-action (DA/SA) pull with a slide-mounted de-cocker.
 The de-cocker can also serve as a manual safety and is ambidextrous.

 The following video from Beretta reviews the subcompact pistol along with the other models in the Px4 line:

 The pistol was designed to be friendly to left-handed shooters.
 In addition to the ambidextrous safety, the gun has a reversible magazine release button.

 Since the day it was introduced, the Px4 sub-compact pistol is available in both 9mm and .40 S&W versions.
-Although a .pistol chambered in 45 ACP has been rumored, none have ever been announced by Beretta.
+Although a pistol chambered in 45 ACP has been rumored, none have ever been offered by Beretta.

 A short Picatinny rail is molded into the underside of the pistol’s frame.
 This allows the shooter to add a white light or laser to the Beretta Px4 Storm sub-compact pistol.

 Here are the specs on the Beretta Px4 Storm Subcompact:

 |Weight (unloaded)||26.1 oz||26.1 oz|

 16 replies on “Beretta Px4 Storm Sub-Compact Pistol”

 Just bought Friday..
 Will p/u Thurs CAN”T WAIT